gsauthof/playbook/README.md

   contains a non-trivial post-section for applying some useful defaults.

+- `fedora/initramfs` - a script to install a minimal Fedora into an initramfs archive for rescue purposes via kexec.

 - `fedora/workstation` - a good default package selection
   for a development workstation (~500 packages) and a Python script that bootstraps a customized Fedora from scratch.
+  Can also be used to create a rescue stick.
+Resulting systems are portable between UEFI and MBR boot systems.

 - `fedora/vagrant-vbox` - a good starting point for quickly
   getting a Fedora Workstation instance up and running with